V0G3L/treff./README.md

   document)
 * `entwurf`: Design document and presentation thereof (German document, figures in English)
+* `implementierung`: Documentation of design changes made during implementation and presentation thereof (German document)
 * `test`: Quality assurance documents and presentation thereof (German document)
 * `abschluss`: Final presentation (German document)

+Note that the documents in `pflichtenheft`, `entwurf`, `test`, `abschluss`, and `implementation` (except `protocol`) might contain outdated documents as those were created at different points in time during development.

 ## Development status
 This is a student project that started as part of a software development module